 Data submitted to the HHCAHPS data center are cleaned and analyzed by a CMS contractor.
-This contractor calculates home health agencies’ HHCAHPS scores and forwards them for public reporting on the Home Health Compare website on http://www.medicare.gov.
+This contractor calculates home health agencies’ HHCAHPS scores and forwards them for public reporting on Home Health Compare on medicare.gov.

-The results that are displayed on Home Health Compare on http://www.medicare.gov are the three measures that consist of multiple survey items (composites) and the two global ratings.
+The results that are displayed on Home Health Compare on Medicare.gov are the three measures that consist of multiple survey items (composites) and the two global ratings.

-- The two global ratings include overall rating of home health care and willingness to recommend the agency.
+- The 2 global ratings include overall rating of home health care and willingness to recommend the agency.